Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Experimental Validation of Binno on SLRF

-In the following, we report results on synthetic and real datasets and observe consistent qualitative trends across the two settings.
-Fig.\ref{fig:synthetic} summarizes the synthetic setup and its ground truth: sparse factors $\X$ and $\Y$ with prescribed sparsity levels and their product $\M =\X\Y$, perturbed by small additive noise and the convergence of the objective bi-level functions $\psi_1$ and $\psi_2$ with respect to iterates for this case.
-This construction provides a controlled testbed in which the target low-rank sparse structure is known and can be visually inspected alongside quantitative criteria in Table \ref{tab:synt}.

-Fig.\ref{fig:convBinno} illustrates the convergence behavior of the two objective functions $\psi_1$ and $\psi_2$ of our bi-level problem \eqref{eq:Binno} across iterations for the real dataset.
-Also in this case, the plot shows a stable decrease consistent with the descent safeguards built into the algorithmic design (proximal-gradient blocks and calibrated averaging).
+Fig.~\ref{fig:qualitative} reports the convergence of $\psi_1$, $\psi_2$ on a representative clip; as in the synthetic case, both objectives decrease monotonically, consistent with the descent safeguards built into the algorithm (proximal-gradient blocks and calibrated averaging).

-Fig.\ref{fig:qualitative} reports a representative clip from the dataset: we show the original frames and their noisy observations, together with the recovered low-rank component $\L$ and sparse component $\S$ for each method under comparison.
+Fig.~\ref{fig:qualitative} shows an original clip with its noisy observation together with the recovered low-rank component $\L$ and sparse component $\S$ for each method; Fig.~\ref{fig:qualitative6} displays the corresponding decompositions for six additional clips spanning diverse dynamics.
 Qualitatively, all methods produce visually comparable decompositions.
-To assess robustness across diverse dynamics, examples for six distinct clips are provided in Fig.\ref{fig:qualitative6}, which displays the corresponding low-rank reconstructions and sparse supports for all baselines and for Binno.

-Finally, table~\ref{tab:comparison} summarizes the quantitative results across clips.
-While \texttt{Binno} incurs slightly higher time on average, it achieves the lowest reconstruction error and the highest PSNR.
-We report PSNR and relative error as mean$\pm$standard deviation over clips; \texttt{Binno} attains the best scores on all evaluated sequences.
+Quantitative results are summarized in \cref{tab:comparison} as mean$\pm$standard deviation over the 254 clips. \texttt{Binno} attains the lowest reconstruction error and the highest PSNR on every evaluated sequence, at the cost of a moderate runtime overhead.